 Artists & Scientists

-Use the thumbnails below to navigate and find out more about the artist-scientist pairs responsible for each project.
+Click the thumbnails below to navigate and find out more about the artist-scientist pairs responsible for the projects shown in the Synergy Experience exhibitions.

 Portrait of Laurie Kaplowitz